-Most activities have code blocks that are pre-placed in the Workspace to help you get started on an activity:
+As seen in the image above, most activities have code blocks that are pre-placed in the Workspace to help you get started on an activity.

 Solutions to the activities are available to authorized instructors via the “Solution” and “Load” buttons, displayed to the right of the problem statement (but grayed out and inactive for other users).
 Teachers have the option of releasing solutions to students after homework assignments are submitted.

 All of the activities in the Free Curriculum are accessible without a RoboBlockly account.
 But if desired, users may register for a free account.
 The advantage of having an account is that it will allow you to save RoboBlockly files to your account (stored in the cloud), so that you will be able to access those files from any computer once you are logged in to your RoboBlockly account.
 (You can save RoboBlockly files without an account, but they will be saved only to your local computer.)
 In addition, users with accounts have access to a virtual piano that can be played with the mouse (or touchscreen or touchpad) and automatically generate “playNote” code blocks that can be saved, replayed, and edited for musical compositions.

 To create a free account, go to www.roboblockly.com/sign_in.php, or click the Sign In tab at the top right of the RoboBlockly interface:

 You will then see a page with Sign In options: